SOLD – Antique Ross-Zentmayer No. 1 Binocular Microscope in Brass by Ross London c1885

-Stunning and imposing antique Ross-Zentmayer binocular instrument by quality scientific instrument makers Ross of London - dating to around 1885.
-Really good collectable example of a Ross No. 1 with Wenham binocular, swinging sub-stage and more.
-Please read the listing in full if you're interested in this fine antique instrument.
+Stunning and imposing antique Ross-Zentmayer binocular instrument with immense proportions by quality scientific instrument makers Ross of London - dating to around 1885.
+Really good cosmetic example of a Ross-Zentmayer No. 1 with Wenham binocular tubes and the swinging sub-stage feature.
+Note: fine focus action requires attention/repair, so please read the listing in full if you're interested in this lovely antique instrument.

 Circa